UNAA Comps Australia RULES

 Pro

-If you competed as an amateur (or amateur equivalent) in WNL finals, WNL Premier League finals, FINA finals, or the Ninja World Cup Championships and placed 1st in your gender, you must compete as a Pro in UNAA Comps Australia.
+Any athlete who competed as an amateur (or amateur equivalent) in WNL finals, WNL Premier League finals, FINA finals, or the Ninja World Cup and placed 1st in their gender must compete as an INTERMEDIATE or PRO immediately upon return from worlds.

-If any qualified PRO athlete violates these rules and is “competing down” in the amateur classes, they will be disqualified from the competition and required to forfeit all prizes.
+If any qualified PRO or INTERMEDIATE athlete violates these rules and is “competing down” in the amateur classes, they will be disqualified from the competition and required to forfeit all prizes.

-When it is time to move from 15U to an adult class, you can choose to compete in either Amateur or Pro.
+When it is time to move from 15U to an adult class, you can choose to compete in Amateur, Intermediate, or Pro unless you placed 1st in your class at UNAA Comps Australia's Regional Qualifier, ANG Nationals, or NCL Finals.
+If you placed first at any of those, you must move up to Intermediate or Pro.
 In the USA, most youth 13 and over who can keep up with the pros move up to pro between the ages of 13 and 15, prior to aging out of the age classes.
-Therefore, UNAA does not have specific rules about which adult class 15U must move into the year they turn 16.

-The Amateur class exists to give new ninjas, and ninjas who have a much lower skill level than those in the pro class, a chance to compete against others of a similar skill level.
-It is quite disheartening for amateurs when they compete against someone who should be competing as a pro, and can make them feel like they are not good enough to be a ninja and/or to compete.
+The Amateur class exists to give new ninjas, and ninjas who have a much lower skill level than those in the Intermediate and Pro classes, a chance to compete against others of a similar skill level.
+It is quite disheartening for amateurs when they compete against someone who should be competing as an Intermediate or Pro, and can make them feel like they are not good enough to be a ninja and/or to compete.
 This even leads to ninjas dropping out of the sport altogether.

-If you are a skilled ninja, capable of completing many technically challenging manoeuvres such as coffin laches, flow lines, cane laches (bar to bar, ring to ring, etc.), 1cm cliff hangers, flyaways, and/or other challenging skills, you should compete as a pro.
+If you are a skilled ninja, capable of completing many technically challenging manoeuvres such as coffin laches, flow lines, cane laches (bar to bar, ring to ring, etc.), 1cm cliff hangers, flyaways, and/or other challenging skills, you should compete as a Pro.
+If you are a skilled ninja, capable of doing the salmon ladder, laches over 2m, and other skills that are between the amateur and pro skill level, you should be competing as an Intermediate.
 Amateurs do not have such skills.

 Coaches, we encourage you to chat with your ninjas about their skill level and which class they should be competing in.
 We don't want to see athletes competing down just to win against less skilled competitors.

-If you are unsure if you should be in amateur or pro, please contact us and we can advise you which class you should be competing in based on your skill level.
+If you are unsure if you should be in Amateur, Intermediate or Pro, please contact us and we can advise you which class you should be competing in based on your skill level.

 Gym Personnel